GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-nodejs.md

 export default tracer;
 ```

-Additionally, if the default configuration is sufficient or DDTrace is successfully configured via environment variables, you can directly import the module in your code:
+If all configuration is provided through environment variables, you can preload the module instead:

 ```typescript
 import "dd-trace/init";